-Security and privacy are under large considerations currently and truly so.
-Governments and corporations are more and more curious about getting your data and phone calls are not any exception.
-Nearly on a daily basis the headlines are full of the newest vulnerabilities, exploits, and scandals involving a data breach of some type.
+Security and privacy are under substantial considerations currently and indeed so.
+Governments and corporations are more and more curious about getting your data, and phone calls are not any exception.
+Nearly daily, the headlines are full of the newest vulnerabilities, exploits, and scandals involving a data breach of some type.

-It’s no surprise that folks wonder if VoIP is truly secure.
+It's no surprise that folks wonder if VoIP is genuinely secure.
 Some specialists even recommend businesses and customers to change back to traditional landlines.
-Now we'll take a look at some details and learn if VoIP more or less secure than regular landlines.
+Now we'll take a look at some details and learn if VoIP is more or less secure than regular landlines.

-At a technical level, each kinds of systems are at risk of snooping.
+At a technical level, each kind of systems is at risk of snooping.
 Especially by the provider and/or the government.
-That’s primarily why most countries need a warrant – even for enforcement agencies – to wiretap any line.
+That's primarily why most countries need a warrant – even for enforcement agencies – to wiretap any line.

-The main distinction between VoIP and therefore the PSTN is the method data is handled, transmitted, and stored.
-Calls made on landlines travel through circuits and therefore the data is analog in nature.
-It’s quite simple for somebody to listen in on a phone line call with comparatively low-cost instrumentation.
+The main distinction between VoIP and therefore, the PSTN is the method data handled, transmitted, and stored.
+Calls made on landlines travel through circuits, and thus the data is analogue.
+It's quite simple for somebody to listen in on a phone line call with comparatively low-cost instrumentation.
 However, they must have physical access to the wires.

 VoIP calls are digital and travel over the web.
 So, hackers can snoop on your conversations although they're on the opposite side of the planet.
 All it takes is a few professional software and therefore the technical ability.

-However, that doesn’t mean VoIP is inherently at more security risk compared to analog systems.
-In fact, several specialists concur that a properly organized VoIP system is safer than your typical phone line.
+However, that doesn't mean VoIP is inherently at more security risk compared to analogue systems.
+Several specialists concur that a properly organised VoIP system is safer than your typical phone line.
 There are several reasons for this:

 VoIP security makes the news

 Security breaches create the headlines much all the time.
-The largest consequence of those events is that corporations are taking notice concerning these issues.
-Not is security placed on the back burner till an issue crops up.
-Organizations are being proactive in securing their systems which includes the phones also.
+The most significant consequence of those events is that corporations are taking notice concerning these issues.
+Not is security placed on the back burner till a problem crops up.
+Organisations are being proactive in securing their systems which includes the phones also.

-Manufacturers and alternative infrastructure suppliers are constantly supplying patches and security updates.
+Manufacturers and alternative infrastructure suppliers are consistently supplying patches and security updates.
 As long as users apply them and keep changing their hardware, your VoIP phones are secure.